ECSS provides expert assistance with your projects. Request help through the allocation process.

 We request ECSS support to improve the parallel efficiency of our major production code, "ABCDcode".
 This application has routinely utilized up to 250 processes for a cumulative run-time of about 300 hours.
 The proposed research requires a 6-fold increase in dataset size which will require the utilization of additional processes.
 In order to maintain an appropriate time-to-solution at least 1,000 processes will need to be utilized.

 This project will require the identification of barriers to parallelization which decrease the parallel efficiency of ABCDcode.
-A likely culprit is our use of a master-slave task management pattern which relies on synchronization between a subset of slave processes.
+A likely culprit is our use of a primary-secondary task management pattern which relies on synchronization between a subset of secondary processes.
 We expect that replacing this communication pattern with a more scalable alternative would greatly increase the parallel efficiency.
 Additionally, the removal of data dependencies between processes should also help remove synchronization between tasks and improve efficiency.
 It may also be necessary to investigate the choice of specific algorithms within the code, since it is likely that certain implementations may be adding to the inefficient communication patterns and/or unnecessary process synchronizations.

 The assistance requested may pertain to visualization or other aspects of data analysis: